Ernest Scott Fardell

 Eventually, an honorary Canon, the Rev Ernest Fardell may well have introduced our first local church magazines.

 He certainly appears to have hit the ground running.
-In his initial years in Wreningham, the church was re-roofed and the village school greatly enlarged.
+In his initial years in Wreningham, the church was re-roofed and the village school was greatly enlarged.
 Each was a major task and both required the raising of a considerable amount of money.

+Also, in March 1897, Mrs Fardell bought a canary from Day for 6s.
+This was followed by a ‘breeding cage’ with ‘3 compartments’ which cost the Fardells 12s 6d.
 Presumably, they already owned other canaries because one bird wasn’t going to be enough …..

 The Fardell family had arrived in Wreningham with their young boys: Denys and Kenneth.
 They engaged a governess, Harriett Hopkins, from Glamorganshire.
-Harriett initially lived at the Rectory but she purchased the north half of Rose Cottage, in Ashwellthorpe Road in late 1903, following the death of the previous owner, Rebecca Bush.
-Harriett appears to have maintained her day-time role at the Rectory and she eventually shared her new home with two sisters who arrived to join her in Wreningham.
+Harriett initially lived at the Rectory but she purchased the northern half of Rose Cottage, in Ashwellthorpe Road in late 1903, following the death of the previous owner, Rebecca Bush.
+Harriett appears to have maintained her daytime role at the Rectory and she eventually shared her new home with two sisters who arrived to join her in Wreningham.
 The Hopkins sisters are understood to have contributed to the school and Harriett eventually bequeathed her estate to Wreningham church.

 The repairs to the church roof, in 1905, resulted in the church being closed for three months and at a cost of £350; all of this money had needed to be raised locally.
 When taking into account the £600 which had just been collected for enlarging the school, it is a considerable achievement that, during the same year, the rector was able to announce the church was entirely free of debt.